 First off, let’s start off with who we’re not right for.
 That way, if you’re in that category, you don’t have to waste any time.

-If you’re looking for seat covers for a passenger car or SUV, a side-by-side, or a custom dog bed, there’s a good chance that we’re not your best bet.
-If it’s the dog bed one, we’re definitely not a good choice.
+If you’re looking for seat covers for a passenger car, minivan, or a custom dog hammock, we’re probably not your best option.

-If you want seat covers that are two-tone, alligator skin or have crazy colors, we’re not the right seat cover.
-The same applies if you want extra foam padding, heated covers, or options like that.
+If you want seat covers that are two-tone, alligator skin, or come in wild colors, we’re not the right company.
+Same goes if you’re looking for extra foam padding, heated covers, or similar extras.

-If you’re looking for a seat cover that you can quickly pop on to take the dog to the vet or trees to the dump, we’re probably not right.
-Our seat covers are going to take 30-60 minutes to put on and about half that to take off.
-So this one is your call.
+If you need a seat cover that can be quickly installed to take the dog to the vet or haul landscaping equipment in the backseat of your family truck, we might not be the best fit.
+Our seat covers take 15 minutes to install per seat and about half that time to remove.
+So, this one’s up to you.

-3. Every seat cover is designed specifically for a vehicle.
-That involves bringing trucks to our factory and spending hours designing the best seat cover possible.
+Custom-fit designs: Every seat cover is designed specifically for your vehicle.
+That means we bring trucks to our factory and spend hours making sure each cover fits perfectly.

 If we’re not right for you, no hard feelings.
 We’d rather you find out now than after you spent your hard-earned dough and ended up disappointed.